Aviii06/Ideas/README.md

 # Ideas

 # Large
+## Codeforces in Golang but with interactive maths questions
+Obv from the name ig

 ## HDMI Splitter
 Have one output from two sources, split in screen.
 Technical feasibility questionable.
 Should be possible.